OnePlus 6T launch date has changed because, you know, Apple

 The next OnePlus launch date has officially been moved to October 29, a day earlier than the company originally announced, proving it's hard to compete with Apple.

-The OnePlus 6T launch event was scheduled for October 30 at 11am ET in New York until Apple pounced on that same date in the same city an hour earlier at 10am.
+The OnePlus 6T launch event was scheduled for October 30 at 11am ET in New York City until Apple pounced on that same date, in the same city, an hour earlier at 10am.

-Instead of conflicting with the expected iPad Pro 2018 launch event, OnePlus changed their date to 24 hours earlier, at 11am on October 29.
+Instead of conflicting with the expected iPad Pro 2018 launch event, OnePlus changed its date to 24 hours earlier, at 11am on October 29.

 "After deep reflection, we have decided to move the OnePlus 6T Launch Event in New York City to October 29," said the OnePlus Team on its official forum.